CodeByZach/pace/README.md

 };
 ```

-Add your own instances to `paceOptions.extraSources` to add more sources.
+Add your own classes to `paceOptions.extraSources` to add more sources.
 Each source should either
 have a `.progress` property, or a `.elements` property which is a list of objects with
 `.progress` properties.
 Pace will automatically handle all scaling to make the progress
 changes look smooth to the user.